 In 1943, after snapping a photograph of his family on vacation, Land recalled his three-year-old daughter asking why she couldn’t immediately see the photograph he had just taken.
 He then proceeded to spend the next four years perfecting an “instant camera” that could produce photographs that would self-develop in 60 seconds.
 Polaroid’s instant “Land” cameras became an instant hit and pop culture sensation, experiencing another wave of blockbuster sales after the debut of Polaroid instant color film in 1963.
 Even as popular photography swung toward the digital realm in the early 21st century, the square ratio of Polaroid instant photos remained instantly recognizable as a beloved retro symbol of amateur photography.
 In 2010, the founders of the popular social media platform Instagram deliberately chose a square 1:1 ratio for their platform’s images as an homage to Polaroid photos.

-Land was a notorious workaholic and prolific innovator, securing over 530 patents over the course of his lifetime, earning him comparisons with other legendary American inventors like Albert Einstein and Thomas Edison.
+Land was a notorious workaholic and prolific innovator, securing over 530 patents over the course of his lifetime, earning him comparisons with other legendary American geniuses such as Albert Einstein and Thomas Edison.
 Though he retired from Polaroid in 1982 and died in 1991, his many innovations continue to have an everyday impact on modern American life, from polarized sunglasses and cameria lenses to Instagram photos and beyond.

 “Edwin Land and Polaroid Photography,” American Chemical Society

 Christopher Bonanos, “It’s Polaroid’s World—We Just Live in It,” Wall Street Journal